Sitefinity/dam-migration-sample/README.md

 # Migration of existing Sitefinity media content to DAM - Frontify Sample

+>**IMPORTANT**: This repository may not be compatible with the latest or your current Sitefinity CMS version.
+If you want to use the repository with a specific Sitefinity CMS version, either upgrade the code from this repository or your Sitefinity CMS project to ensure compatibility.<br/>
+The dev team monitors the repository.
+You can create a GitHub issue to submit feedback or report bugs.
+Or make a pull request to submit project enhancements or compatibility changes that support new Sitefinity CMS versions.

 This repository contains a sample code to demonstrate how to migrate media content from existing libraries in Sitefinity CMS to a DAM provider.
 The sample implementation is for Frontify but it could be used as reference on how to migrate items to any DAM provider integrated with Sitefinity.